-All Evolve Workplaces’ mediators are Nationally Accredited.
-Yes there is a Mediator Standards Board that has a National Register of Mediators https://msb.org.au You can find all our accredited mediators registered on this Board.
+All Emverio Workplace Solutions’ mediators are Nationally Accredited.
+Yes, there is a Mediator Standards Board that has a National Register of Mediators.
+You can find all our accredited mediators registered on this Board.
 This means that our mediators have certification and have done the pre-requisite required to mediate.
 However, our mediators have done far more than that.
-Most of our mediators have specialized in other areas including; law, psychology, teaching, nursing and a range of other disciplines.
+Most of our mediators have specialised in other areas, including: law, psychology, teaching nursing and a range of other disciplines.
 All of our mediators have been mediating with us since our inception which means they have significant experience mediating.

-The role of a workplace mediator is to independently assist employees identify and talk about the issues in dispute and to explore opportunities to reach agreement.
+The role of a workplace mediators is to independently assist employees identify and talk about the issues in dispute and to explore opportunities to reach agreement.

 The Joint Session (mediation / facilitation)